快猫成版视频

 Post-ESL Curriculum (Plus Classes)

 快猫成版视频 offers students who have finished ESL classes at mid-term, but cannot register for academic classes due to unavailability or scheduling issues, an option to take 6 Plus classes.
 Academic students who need more English practice may also take the 6 Plus classes.
-You must have completed all 6 levels in ESL or have passed the TOEFL or IELTS to qualify for 6 Plus classes.
+You must have completed all 5 levels in ESL or have passed the Duolingo, TOEFL, or IELTS to qualify for PLUS classes.

 There are three 6 Plus classes currently offered: Oral Communication, Critical Analysis Skills, and Research Writing Skills.